-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.1 Recordings and Live-Streaming of All Co. uncil Meetings Currently, local governments are only required to make written minutes of meetings.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.1 Recordings and Live-Streaming of All Co 3.1 Recordings and Live-Streaming of All Council Meetings Currently, local governments are only required to make written minutes of meetings.
 While there is no legal requirement for livestreaming or video or audio recording of council meetings, many local governments now stream and record their meetings.
 Complaints relating to behaviours and decisions at meetings constitute a large proportion of complaints about local governments.
 Local governments are divided into bands with the largest falling in bands 1 and 2, and smaller local governments falling bands 3 and 4.
-The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels. record meetings.
+The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels. record meetings.
 Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
 Band 1 and 2 are larger local governments are generally located in larger urban areas, with generally very good telecommunications infrastructure, and many already have audio-visual equipment.
-Not supported.
+Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
+Several local governments already use platforms such as YouTube, Microsoft Teams, and Vimeo to stream and publish meeting recordings.
+City of Belmont Response: Not supported.
 If legislated, Council requests further support and safeguards be provided for those attending the meetings.
 This includes provision for restrictions on disclosure of residential addresses on publicly available documents and the introduction of IT Safety protocols such as password protected log ins.
 Part of Council's role is to perform legislative functions, the introduction of parliamentary privilege for local government Councillors is recommended.

-&lt;sup>1 See page 3 of the 2018 Salaries and Allowance Tribunal Determination
+1 See page 3 of the 2018 Salaries and Allowance Tribunal Determination